-- c.
-If tryouts for a particular sport occur during a student's term of ineligibility and cuts will be made, the student will be permitted to participate in the tryout process. - d.
-Eligibility will be determined on the day grade reports are distributed to students (to include interim and quarter grades). - e.
-Students receiving an incomplete ("I") will have 2 weeks to complete assignments so that a grade can be posted.
-Incompletes turn into an "F" after this time. - f.
-Spring grades in the 8th grade DO apply to eligibility in the 9th grade. - g.
+- f.
 All OHSAA rules and regulations apply and must be met in addition to MCS guidelines.
-According OHSAA guidelines, summer school courses may NOT be used to determine eligibility.
+According to OHSAA guidelines, summer school courses may NOT be used to determine eligibility.
 However, a student may retake a course over the summer in order to meet the eligibility requirements established by MCS under certain conditions. (see Student Handbook for details) - B. PHYSICAL EXAM.
 A completed physical exam is required for all athletes each year.
 OHSAA Forms must be used and can be obtained in the school office or at the Athletic Tab on our website.
-The exam form must be turned in before the season begins or the athlete will not be able to tryout for the team.
+The exam form must be turned in before the season begins or the athlete will not be able to try out for the team.
 Physical examinations are valid for participation for 13 months from the date of the exam except for those that take place from May 1-June 1.
-Those exams are valid for one year plus through the end of the next school year's spring sports season.
+Those exams are valid for one year plus through the end of the next school year's spring sports season. - C. ATHLETIC FEE.
+Athletes participating in an MCS sport during their 7th or 8th grade year will be assessed a \$100 fee per sport.
+Students in grades 9th-12th will be assessed a \$125 fee per sport they participate in.
+There is a \$350 family max each academic year.
+Payment options are available for those in need.
+Contact the Athletic Director or Athletic Secretary for more details on payment options.
+The Cheer and Swim teams will have a different fee structure due to sport-specific costs.
+Each swimmer will be assessed an additional \$50 fee, this will not apply to the Family Max.
+Cheer fees are subject to uniform requirements.

+Athletic fees must be fully paid prior to an athlete moving on to the next sporting season.